 VIAN will contain the full range of analytic concepts elaborated in the project, assisted by the illustrated glossary for users to train their understanding and perception of film color aesthetics and narrative functions.
 These concepts are intended to be organized in a modular way, so that each individual user can select groups of concepts and levels of complexity according to their personal requirements and interests.
 Furthermore, a large arsenal of visualization and analysis tools will provide a variety of results that connect the analytical concepts to the visualizations.
 All these results will be connected to the Timeline of Historical Film Colors.

-In her talk FilmColors – Bridging the Gap Between Technology and Aesthetics at The Third International Conference, Colour in Film, principal investigator Barbara Flueckiger will provide insights into the current state of the project.
+In her talk FilmColors – Bridging the Gap Between Technology and Aesthetics at The Third International Conference, Colour in Film, principal investigator Barbara Flueckiger provided insights into the current state of the project.

-Starting in September 2019, our automatic film analysis tools will be available to selected groups for beta-testing.
+Starting in January 2020, our automatic film analysis tools have been available to selected groups for beta-testing.

 Blog post by Dr. Christian Gosvig Olesen: In September 2017 the research team at the University of Zurich organized a workshop with external experts to receive input and feedback.
 Pictured are Dr. Eric Hoyt, professor of Media Studies at the University of Wisconsin, and Dr. Everardo Reyes-García, Université Paris 8.